You’re using your Amazon Echo wrong.

 No, it’s not.
 That bridge has pretty much been closed.
 For the perks of an LED bulb, such as energy savings, extended life, and better lighting, you can get a 16 pack of Philips LEDs (60 watt equivalent) for $30, or less than $2/bulb.

 You’re saving money on the bulbs when you consider all that.
 And though smart bulbs with more options (such as colors, dimming, and smart home interactions) may be more, they will save you money for the same reasons as listed above AND you can use them with your Echo…which basically makes them infinitely more worth it.
 They’re just so much smarter to purchase.

-You can even use the Echo Plus to officially act as a smart home hub.
-While the Echo can kind of act like a hub in the way it can operate your smart home devices, the Echo Plus allows devices, that need a proprietary hub on the Zigbee protocol, to actually connect to your Echo Plus.
-Which means you don’t have to buy a compatible hub for those smart home pieces.
+You can even use the Echo Plus to officially act as a home automation hub.
+While the Echo can kind of act like a hub in the way that it can operate your smart home devices, the Echo Plus allows devices that need a proprietary hub on the Zigbee protocol to actually connect to your Echo Plus; which means not having to buy a compatible home automation hub for those smart home products.

 Like I said, you’ve really been going about Alexa all wrong if you haven’t checked into and set some of this up for yourself.

 5. Use Your Echo to Change the Channel

 If you don’t already own one, putting a Fire TV/Fire TV Stick on your birthday or Christmas wishlist is a good idea.

 Your Echo device with Alexa can control those Fire TV devices—which means you remotely control your TV with your voice.
 So if you don’t have access to your Fire TV phone app or your remote, (or you simply don’t want to get up to retrieve them—I’m not judging), you can easily command Alexa to turn on your TV, find shows you want to watch, skip to scenes, etc.